mahdiatubly/Cyber-Physical-System/Control Systems.md

     - **Level 4: Enterprise Level**: This level is responsible for managing the entire manufacturing enterprise.
 It includes functions such as order processing, financial management, and customer relationship management.
     Components: ERP system, CRM (Customer Relationship Management) system.

+- Night Dragon and Stuxnet are examples of the weaponized malware that is used to attack ICS.